Regard-30/CSSR-Economy/README.md

-Please go to Realeases and download the newest Version
+Please go to Releases and download the newest Version